twillecke/url-shortener/README.md

 ### 1. Shorten a URL (POST)

-Send a POST request to `http://localhost:3000` with the following JSON payload:
+Send a POST request to 'https://url-shortner-api-t5uy.onrender.com' or, if running locally, `http://localhost:3000` with the following JSON payload:

 ```json
 POST http://localhost:3000